 2. Customer Experience – Assess the Influence of Your Brand Purpose on Behavior

 Once you’ve defined and demonstrated your brand purpose, it’s extremely valuable to measure its influence on customer behavior.
 Consider weaving components of your brand purpose into your CX measurement.
 Besides being an effective way to monitor familiarity with your purpose, CX research can assess its relevance to your target audience.
 It can also pinpoint areas that may need attention to help drive consideration, purchase, and likelihood to recommend your brand.
 If you happen to include measurement of your brand promise in CX research, it’s important to make sure the attributes of each are clearly differentiated.
 That way you’ll gain a clear understanding of the specific connections these branding elements are making with your target audience.

 4. Employee Experience – Ensure Your Brand Purpose is Embraced by Employees

-More and more companies are recognizing the critical role that the employee experience plays in delivering positive customer experiences.
+More and more companies are recognizing the critical role that EX plays in delivering positive customer experiences.
 That’s true whether an employee has front line contact with customers or indirectly impacts their experiences.
 When employees embrace your brand purpose it gives them the sense that their work has greater value beyond a paycheck.
 Ideally, it helps deepen employees’ commitment to the success of the company and their desire to stay with it.
 Plus, companies with an authentic brand purpose are more likely to attract desirable job candidates.
-Monitoring awareness and perceptions of it in employee experience research helps identify ways to reinforce and further embed it across your company culture.
+Monitoring awareness and perceptions of it in EX research helps identify ways to reinforce and further embed it across your company culture.

-Which is more important, assessing the impact of your brand purpose on customer experience or employee experience?
+Which is more important, assessing the impact of your brand purpose on CX or EX?

 Purpose-Driven Brands Build Lasting Bonds